A generalization of the alcove model and its applications: Background

-It follows that the energy is determined up to a constant on the connected components of the subgraph of the affine crystal $B^{\otimes \lambda}$ containing only the dual Demazure arrows.
-In the case where all of the tensor factors are \emph{perfect} crystals \citep{hkqgcb}, there is exactly one such connected component.
-For instance, $B^{k,1}$ is perfect in type $A^{(1)}_{n-1}$, but not in type $C^{(1)}_n$.
+It follows that the energy is determined up to a constant on the connected components of the subgraph of the affine crystal $B$ containing only the dual Demazure arrows.
+In the case when all of the tensor factors of $B$ are \emph{perfect} crystals \citep{hkqgcb}, the mentioned subgraph is connected, so the energy is determined up to a constant on the whole crystal $B$.

+\begin{remark} In classical types, $B^{k,1}$ is perfect as follows: in types $A^{(1)}_{n-1}$ and $D^{(1)}_{n}$ for all $k$, in type $B^{(1)}_{n}$ only for $k\ne n$, and in type $C^{(1)}_n$ only for $k=n$ (using the standard indexing of the Dynkin diagram); in other words, for all the Dynkin nodes in simply-laced types, and only for the nodes corresponding to the long roots in non-simply-laced types.
+It was conjectured in \cite{hkorff} that the same is true in the exceptional types.
+In type $G_2^{(1)}$ this was confirmed in \cite{yampfg}, while for types $E_{6,7}^{(1)}$ and $F_{4}^{(1)}$ it was checked by computer, based on a model closely related to the quantum alcove model, see \cite{unialcmod2}. \end{remark}

-In types $A$ and $C$, and conjecturally in types $B$ and $D$, there is another statistic on $\B$, called the \emph{charge}, which is obtained by translating a certain statistic in the Ram-Yip formula for Macdonald polynomials (i.e., the height statistic in \eqref{eqn:height_statistic} ) to the model based on KN columns \cite{Lenart}; this is done by using certain bijections from Section \ref{modelac}.
+One can define a statistic called {\em charge} on the model based on KN columns for $\B$ in types $A$ and $C$.
+This was done in \cite{Lenart}, by translating a certain statistic in the Ram-Yip formula for Macdonald polynomials (i.e., the height statistic in \eqref{eqn:height_statistic}) to the model based on KN columns, via certain bijections recalled in Section \ref{modelac}, cf. Remarks \ref{nddA} (2) and \ref{nddC} (2).
+In type $A$, this procedure leads to the same statistic that was originally defined by Lascoux and Sch\"utzenberger \cite{lassuc}.
+A similar procedure to the one in \cite{Lenart} is under investigation in type $B$ in \cite{balcst}.
 The charge statistic is related to the energy function by the following theorem.

-\begin{theorem}[\cite{energy_charge}] Let $\B$ be a tensor product of KR crystals in type $A_{n-1}^{(1)}$ or type $C_{n}^{(1)}$.
+\begin{theorem}{\rm \cite{naycharge,energy_charge}} Let $\B$ be a tensor product of KR crystals in type $A_{n-1}^{(1)}$ or type $C_{n}^{(1)}$.
 For all $b\in \B$, we have $D(b) = - \charge(b)\,.$ \end{theorem}

 The charge gives a much easier method to compute the energy than the recursive one based on Theorem \ref{theorem:energy_recursion}.
+See also Theorem \ref{mainconj} (2) for a much more general result.